sgsinclair/visualization/visualization.md

 Johanna Drucker's article is an excellent way of framing epistemological issues of visualization in the humanities.
 She urges us to rethink the notion of *data* as what is given and instead think of *capta* as what is taken and constructed.
 Drucker argues that this move will lead us to forms of graphical expression that are more nuanced and truer to humanistic perspectives on knowledge.
 By providing examples of how to reconceptualize visualizations such as bar charts, timelines, and maps, Drucker shows how every aspect of visualization is subject to interpretation, even though most visualizations mask the uncertainty and the decision-making processes.

 In discussing this article it may be useful to provide some philosophical context for subjectivity and epistemology, especially with respect to cultural interpretation.
-A useful exercise is to provide students a conventional example of data visualization and have them imagine how the it might be reworked to convey the notion of capta.
+A useful exercise is to provide students a conventional example of data visualization and have them imagine how it might be reworked to expose how the interpretative act of visualization -- how the data was captured, manipulated, by who and for who.

 ### "Information Visualization for Humanities Scholars"